Gross domestic product

 Consumer tendency

-Consumers in general express greater concerns than in February 2025 about the risks arising from the current situation in Ukraine.
-According to 36% of respondents, the conflict in Ukraine poses a major threat to Poland’s sovereignty and independence (compared to 28% a month before), and according to 29% – to the Polish economy (vs. 25%).
-In the opinion of 9% of respondents (similarly as in February), the war in Ukraine is also a major threat to their personal financial situation.
-Fear of job loss or closure of their own business due to the war is strongly expressed by 2% of respondents (compared to 3% a month before), and 11% perceive the possibility of such situation (vs. 8%).
+Consumer concerns about the threat posed by the current situation in Ukraine are slightly bigger than in April 2025.
+According to 29% of respondents, the conflict on Ukrainian territory poses a major threat to Poland's sovereignty and independence (vs. 28% a month earlier), and in the opinion of 26% – to the Polish economy (vs. 25%).
+According to 8% of respondents, the war in Ukraine is a major threat to their personal financial situation (vs. 7% in April 2025).
+Losing their job or closing their own business because of the war is definitely feared by 2% of respondents (vs. 1% a month before), and 8% see the possibility of such a situation (vs. 9%).

 CURRENT CONSUMER